Electricity sector in Ghana: Crude oil and Natural gas production

+Increasing energy supply and consumption

+Among Ghana’s energy consumers, including industries and residents, energy supply is crucial for constant and efficient consumption.
+In 2020, the country supplied more than 12 million metric tons of oil equivalent of energy, which was an all-time high compared to the five preceding years.
+Specifically, in 2020, the total energy supply from natural gas and hydro sources reached approximately three million metric tons of oil equivalent and 627,000 metric tons of oil equivalent, respectively.
+In terms of consumption, the total amount of primary energy consumed amounted to 100 terawatt hours as of 2019, translating to about 3,180 kilowatt hours per capita.
+Ghana’s final energy consumption, which refers to what is consumed by end users, reached around 8.6 million tons of oil equivalent in 2020.
+Petroleum and biomass were the most consumed energy products.

+As part of expanding consumption of energy by consumers, The Electricity Company of Ghana (ECG) has entered into a partnership with the Ghana Grid Company (GRIDCo) to enhance the region's electricity supply capacity in response to escalating demand.
+This collaboration, finalized during a recent meeting at GRIDCo's headquarters in Anwomaso, Ashanti Region, involves the installation of a 145MVA power transformer at strategic points between GRIDCo and ECG Bulk Supply Points.
+This initiative replaces one of the existing 50MVA transformers, significantly increasing the installed capacity to effectively manage rising load demands, especially during peak hours (7 pm-11 pm).

 Solar energy

 The biggest photovoltaic (PV) and the largest solar energy plant in Africa, the Nzema project, based in Ghana, will be able to provide electricity to more than 100,000 homes.
 The 155MW plant will increase Ghana's electricity generating capacity by 6%.

-Construction work on the GH¢ 740 million (£ 248 million) and the 4th largest solar power plant in the world, is being developed by Blue Energy, a UK-based renewable energy investment company, majority owned and funded by members of the, Stadium Group, a large European private asset and development company with £ 2.5 billion under management.
+Construction work on the GH¢ 740 million (£ 248 million) and the 4th largest solar power plant in the world, is being developed by Blue Energy, a UK-based renewable energy investment company, majority owned and funded by members of the Stadium Group, a large European private asset and development company with £ 2.5 billion under management.
 Project director is Douglas Coleman, from Mere Power Nzema Ltd, Ghana.

 Unlike many other solar projects in Africa that use concentrated solar power, solar plants will use photovoltaic (PV) technology to convert sunlight directly into electricity.
 Installation of more than 630,000 solar PV modules will begin by the end of 2017.